jtangney/gke-federated-learning/testing/README.md

 - You see a 502 error.
 There is no ServiceEntry for this host (it is not in the service registry) so the mesh does not allow the egress

 ### Verify successful request to known host
-- Make a request to 'example.com'.
+- From the test pod in the tenant namespace, make a request to 'example.com'.
 ```
 kubectl -n $TENANT exec -it -c test \
   $(kubectl -n $TENANT get pod -l app=test -o jsonpath={.items..metadata.name}) \